menegax/SENG302-Organ-Donation-Management-System/doc/manual_tests/gui_procedure_form_test.md

 6. An error alert is displayed stating "Field input(s) are invalid!"
 7. Select the error alert 'OK' button
 8. The 'Add Procedure' screen will be shown
-9. Select the 'done' button
+9. Select the 'Cancel' button
 10. The 'Procedures' screen will be shown
-11. There is no null procedure displayed in either pending or previous procedures tables
+11. There is no procedure with summary "Valid summary" and any date displayed in either pending or previous procedures tables

 ### A procedure application with a date that is after the current date is valid